moorepants/dissertation/parameterstudy.rst

 replica of the Yellow bike from Cornell that demonstrates stability so well.
-I measured the bicycle in two configurations, one with the fork in the normal position and the second with the fork flipped 180 degrees about the steer axis which greatly increases trail. :ref:`Figure 11 <figYellowCompare>` plots the eigenvalues with respect to speed for the two yellow bicycle configurations and the Silver bicycle [Kooijman2008]_ which also has a reversed fork and large trail.
+I measured the bicycle in two configurations, one with the fork in the normal position and the second with the fork flipped 180 degrees about the steer axis which greatly increases trail. :ref:`Figure 8.11<figYellowCompare>` plots the eigenvalues with respect to speed for the two yellow bicycle configurations and the Silver bicycle [Kooijman2008]_ which also has a reversed fork and large trail.
 As was mentioned in the previous section the weave critical speed